-- e.
-Form 990, if applicable - A charter school shall organize as, or be operated by, a non-profit organization.
+e.
+Form 990, if applicable

+A charter school shall organize as, or be operated by, a non-profit organization.
 If the School has obtained federal tax exempt status as a 501(c)(3) organization, the School shall provide the Sponsor copies of any correspondence from the Internal Revenue Service (IRS) confirming the School's 501(c)(3) status and will provide to the Sponsor a copy of its annual Form 990 within fifteen (15) business days after filing it with the IRS.
-Notwithstanding anything set forth in this Contract, the Sponsor does not covenant to extend or pledge its own tax-exempt status in any way for the use and benefit of the School. - f.
-The School shall provide all required financial documents noted herein in a timely manner consistent with the terms of this Charter. - 4.
+Notwithstanding anything set forth in this Contract, the Sponsor does not covenant to extend or pledge its own tax-exempt status in any way for the use and benefit of the School.

+- f.
+The School shall provide all required financial documents noted herein in a timely manner consistent with the terms of this Charter.
+The Sponsor reserves the right to withhold monthly disbursements in the event that any required financial reports including monthly financial reports, the annual financial report or the annual financial audit are not received within 30 calendar days from the due date. - 4.
 The School's fiscal year shall be July 1 June 30. - 5.
-If the School's annual financial audit reveals a deficit financial position, the auditors are required to notify the School's Governing Board, the Sponsor and the

-FDOE in writing.
+If the School's annual financial audit reveals a deficit financial position, the auditors are required to notify the School's Governing Board, the Sponsor and the FDOE in writing.
 The auditor shall report such findings in the form of an exit interview to the principal or the principal administrator of the School and the chair of the Governing Board within seven (7) business days after finding the deficit position.